 Here's how to use Import lists:

-STEP 1: Create a 2-column list of company names and their website addresses (in the following format: www.company.com) as CSV.
-Note that character case will be ignored during processing.
+STEP 1: Create a 2-column only list of company names and their website addresses in the following format:

 NOTE: Do not leave empty rows between the companies and website addresses in the CSV.
 The minimum length of the company name is 2 characters.
 Save the file in the UTF-8 encoding format.